singer-io/getting-started/SPEC.md

 A Streamer must write a Header to `stdout` prior to any other output.
 The first line of the Header MUST define the protocol version.
-The last line of the Header MUST be “--”.
-Lines in between define properties of the stream in a “Key: value” format.
+The last line of the Header MUST be `--`.
+Lines in between define properties of the stream in a `Key: value` format.
 Permitted keys
 are:

- - Content-Type (required): defines the encoding of the body.
-Permitted values are: jsonline.
+ - `Content-Type` **Required**.
+Defines the encoding of the body.
+Permitted values are: `jsonline`.

 ### Body